gederajeg/pemahaman_kuantitatif_chisquare/README.md

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 The paper (in Indonesian) has just been accepted (with minor revision) for open-access publication in [*Linguistik Indonesia*](http://www.linguistik-indonesia.org), the flagship journal for the Linguistic Society of Indonesia ([*Masyarakat Linguistik Indonesia*](http://www.mlindonesia.org) \[MLI\]).
+The post-print version of the paper is available on [INA-Rxiv](https://doi.org/10.31227/osf.io/bt4h7), the Indonesian Preprint Server.
 The materials in this repository are licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See the `LICENSE` file for the details.

 The folder `data` contains the raw concordance file in plain text format (i.e. `panas_raw.txt`) used in the paper.
 The file `panas_sample.txt` is used as illustrative subset of the raw data.